gauravsars/chat-application/README.md

 <img width="416" height="463" alt="image" src="https://github.com/user-attachments/assets/de922f1f-0266-4eca-9373-9c58881a99d7" />

+Starting a direct conversation
+Open the React app (e.g. npm run dev → http://localhost:3000).
+Register a new account or sign in with an existing numeric user ID and password.
+After authentication, enter the user ID you want to chat with in the Chat partner ID field.
+Both browsers compute the same deterministic conversation id using the two IDs, fetch the existing history, and subscribe to /topic/conversations/{conversationId}.
+Send a message—if the conversation does not exist yet, the backend creates it the first time either participant posts and links both existing users.

+Application Design Notes :

 A full-stack chat application designed for 1,000 concurrent web users.
 The backend is powered by Spring Boot with PostgreSQL and Hibernate, while the frontend uses React and Vite.
 Real-time messaging is handled over a single WebSocket (STOMP) server (Springboot webserver) that can sit behind an Nginx load balancer if required for scalability.